myduino/Hibiscus-Sense-Arduino/Exercise_12_IoT_Blynk/README.md

 ## Install Blynk Library on Arduino IDE

-Before you can program the Hibiscus Sense, you need to install the Blynk library on the Arduino IDE.
+Let's to install the Blynk library on the Arduino IDE.
+Following the steps below:
+1. On the Arduino IDE, go to the Library Manager.
+2. Search for **`Blynk`**.
+3. Look for **Blynk** by Volodymyr Shymanskyy, click the **INSTALL** button and wait until the installation process is done and the status on the library is *`1.3.x installed`*.

 <p align="center"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/arduino-ide-library-blynk.png" width="800"></a></p>